kyletimmermans/employee-directory-tool/README.md

 # <div align="center">Employee Directory Tool</div>

-Tool to add employees and their information to a directory using JavaFX
+<div align="center">Tool to add employees and their information to a directory using JavaFX </div>

 ## Overall Layout
 <p align="center">